 HISTORY OF THE KOREAN PRAYER MOVEMENT

 In 1907, The Korean Peninsula experienced a powerful move of the Holy Spirit leading to a nationwide revival better known as the Pyongyang Revival.
 As the fire of revival continued to spread and grow, one of the major hallmarks of Korean Christianity has been dynamic and unceasing prayer.
-Korean churches have gathered to pray in the early dawn, all night prayer vigils, as well as dedicated spaces on top of mountains and gardens.
+Korean churches have gathered to pray in the early dawn, all night prayer vigils, as well as dedicated spaces just for prayer.
 This fire for continuous prayer is what has birthed what we know today as the prayer garden movement of Korea.

 DANIEL PRAYER GARDEN est. 1992

 In 2018 Elder Hoki's grandson, Pastor Andrew Eun, officially became the Director of DPG.
-In many ways this story was all written from the beginning.
 After spending 12 years working with both the Prayer and Missions movements, as well as ministering in the local church, Andrew and Una and their two boys moved back to Atlanta to carry the stewardship of what their grandparents had begun.
-Together, the Lord has confirmed to both generations what His desire is for DPG and how they are to uniquely serve the body in this season.
+Together, the Lord has confirmed to both generations what His desire is for DPG and how they are to uniquely serve the body for the days ahead.